The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: --structure

 In addition, we will freely identify vectors and co-vectors via the induced metric $g$.

-In general, not every 8-dimensional Riemannian spin manifold $M^8$ admits a $Spin(7)$--structure.
+In general, not every compact 8-dimensional Riemannian spin manifold $M^8$ admits a $Spin(7)$--structure.
 We explain the precise condition \cite{LM}.
 Denote by $p_1(M), p_2(M), {\mathbb X}(M), {\mathbb X}(S_{\pm})$ the first and the second Pontrjagin classes, the Euler characteristic of $M$ and the Euler characteristic of the positive and the negative spinor bundles, respectively.
-It is well known \cite{LM} that a spin 8-manifold admits a $Spin(7)$--structure if and only if ${\mathbb X}(S_+)=0$ or ${\mathbb X}(S_-)=0$.
+It is well known \cite{LM} that a compact spin 8-manifold admits a $Spin(7)$--structure if and only if ${\mathbb X}(S_+)=0$ or ${\mathbb X}(S_-)=0$.
 The latter conditions are equivalent to $ p_1^2(M)-4p_2(M)+ 8{\mathbb X}(M)=0$, for an appropriate choice of the orientation \cite{LM}.

 Let us recall that a $Spin(7)$--manifold $(M,g,\Phi)$ is said to be parallel (torsion-free) if the holonomy $Hol(g)$ of the metric $g$ is a subgroup of $Spin(7)$.
 This is equivalent to saying that the fundamental form $\Phi$ is parallel with respect to the Levi-Civita connection of the metric $g$, $\nabla^g\ph=0$.

-Moreover, M. Fernandez shows that $Hol(g)\subset Spin(7)$ if and only if $d\Phi=0$ which is equivalent to $\delta\ph=0$ since $\ph$ is self-dual 4-form \cite{F}.
+M. Fernandez shows in \cite{F} that $Hol(g)\subset Spin(7)$ if and only if $d\Phi=0$ which is equivalent to $\delta\ph=0$ since $\ph$ is self-dual 4-form (see also \cite{Br,Sal}).
 It was observed by Bonan that any parallel $Spin(7)$--manifold is Ricci flat \cite{Bo}.
 The first known explicit example of complete parallel $Spin(7)$--manifold with $Hol(g)=Spin(7)$ was constructed by Bryant and Salamon \cite{BS,Gibb}.
 The first compact examples of parallel $Spin(7)$--manifolds with $Hol(g)=Spin(7)$ were constructed by Joyce \cite{J1,J2}.

 There are 4 classes of $Spin(7)$--manifolds according to the Fernandez classification \cite{F} obtained as irreducible $Spin(7)$ representations of the space $\nabla^g\Phi$.

 The Lee form $\theta$ is defined by \cite{C1}